How Oregon is importing the SEC to the Pac-12

 And players are on board.
 While last year's offensive numbers were decent (Oregon was third in the conference with 427.2 yards per game, but sixth with 5.86 YPP), Cristobal understands that inconsistency in games against Washington State, Arizona and Utah -- all losses -- and the ugly 7-6 bowl win over Michigan State can't continue if the Ducks are going to make title runs.

 Cristobal thinks he now has more receiving targets to help Herbert, who threw for 3,151 yards and 29 touchdowns in his first full season as Oregon's starter last year.
 Freshmen Mycah Pittman, who had a solid spring, Joshua Delgado and Lance Wilhoite -- all ESPN 300 members -- are expected to make immediate impacts.
-Penn State grad transfer Juwan Johnson, who stands 6-4, 230, should complement veterans Jaylon Redd and Brenden Schooler well, as Oregon tries to replace record-setter Dillon Mitchell.
+Penn State grad transfer Juwan Johnson, who stands 6-4 and weighs 230 pounds, should complement veterans Jaylon Redd and Brenden Schooler, as Oregon tries to replace record-setting receiver Dillon Mitchell.

 But the heart of this offense will be the running game, something that was sneaky good last year for the Ducks.
 The freshman duo of CJ Verdell and Travis Dye registered 1,757 rushing yards and 14 touchdowns (5.1 YPC) last season, and the plan is to feed them even more this fall.